Types of Survey Questions Guide

 Dichotomous questions

 While efficient, dichotomous questions can oversimplify complex issues.
 Use them when the answer is genuinely binary; otherwise, opt for a scale that captures nuance.
-For more on this format, see the guide on dichotomous questions in employee engagement contexts.

 Question type Best for Example Pros Cons